exrem/chp-avatar/README.md

 - code optimizations
 - updated to next.js v13.4 🛠️

-### Changes in v1.1.1
+### Changes in v1.1.2
-- added chusaku kometani :3
-- deleted some unnecessary files lol
-- fixed localization
+- fixed the empty image problem in the png export
-- optimized mobile view

 ## **Planned:**
 We're plannin' to include these new features in the new updates.